How much it costs to remortgage in the UK

 Do I need to pay for a solicitor to remortgage?

 The one major exception here is if you’re switching to a different mortgage from the same provider.
-This is known as a product transfer and it doesn’t require conveyancing, so you won’t need to get a solicitor.
+This is known as a ‘product transfer’ and it doesn’t require conveyancing, so you won’t need to get a solicitor.

 Some lenders will offer you free legal work with your remortgage, which means you won’t have to pay for the solicitor yourself.
-Still, you should think carefully before taking them up on this offer, as you’ll have to go with whichever solicitor your lender chooses.
-It’s possible that your own lawyer might be able to get the job done faster.

 How much does it cost to remortgage?